 Pizza a portafoglio: recipe for home cooking

 Therefore, pizza a portafoglio is even more convenient: it’s smaller, easier to handle, and cheaper.
-It costs around 1-1.50 euros.
-That’s why is the “people food”, as it’s loved by anyone, students, workers, homeless people, and any social class.
-It makes everyone happy.
+It costs around 1.50-2 euros.
+That’s why it’s the “people’s food”, as it’s loved by anyone, students, workers, homeless people, and any social class.: it makes everyone happy.

-Pizza a portafoglio is served smoking hot, open on a sheet of oven paper, or straw paper.
-Rarely is served on a paper plate.
-Sometimes it is given to you folded already.
-Otherwise, it’s up to you to fold it first on one side and then on the other side.
-Remember, how it reminds you of a wallet?
+Pizza a portafoglio is served piping hot, open on a sheet of parchment or straw paper.
+It’s rarely served on a plate.
+Sometimes it’s given to you already folded.
+Otherwise, it’s up to you to fold it in half, then in half again.
+See how it resembles a wallet?

 Pizza a portafoglio is not the same everywhere.
 The ones made in a pizzeria are better, as you can buy them fresh.
 But you need to remember, it’s not just a pizza of a smaller size.
 The crust is less soft, there’s less tomato sauce on top, and only a small cube of fiordilatte cheese.
 Do not forget: it is conceived to be folded and eaten in a short time.
 A larger amount of ingredients would make the pizza spill over everything, making a big mess.